aidudezzz/deepbots-tutorials/README.md

         self.wheels3.setVelocity(motorSpeed)
         self.wheels4.setVelocity(motorSpeed)
 ```
-That is the CartpoleRobot class complete.
-Now all that's left, is to add (outside the class scope, mind the indentation)
+That's the *CartpoleRobot* class complete.
+Now all that's left, is to add (outside the class scope, mind the
-the code that runs the controller.
+indentation) the code that runs the controller.

 ```python
 # Create the robot controller object and run it